 A delightful little pasty so lovely for parties and buffets are Harry Potter Pumpkin pasties.
 They may look like a traditional Cornish Pasty but instead of a meat filling have spiced, roasted pumpkin instead, making them a touch more festive.

 Unless you have had a hungry hoard round for Christmas day, there is bound to be some leftover Christmas bird which of course is perfect for the Boxing Day table.
 It can be served cold or warmed through slightly with a little added warm gravy, a dollop of cranberry sauce and maybe even a bit of bread sauce.
-You can, of course, turn the meat into another dish entirely if you have the time, here are a few leftover recipes to tempt you.

 Always handy to keep a little smoked salmon in the fridge over Christmas, since it keeps well and can be whipped out to add a little fishiness to a Boxing Day Table.